Damian34/Damian34/README.md

 ## Hi there 👋

-🔭 I'm a Java Developer with a background in mathematics and software engineering.
+🔭 I'm a Java Developer with a background in mathematics.
-🌱 My journey started with C/C++ during university, then gradually moved toward Java, Android, databases, and eventually Spring Boot.
+🌱 My programming journey began with C/C++ at university, later evolving toward Java, Android, databases, and Spring Boot.
 💡 I enjoy solving complex problems and developing scalable backend applications.
-🛠️ Currently, I'm deepening my expertise in modern Java technologies while seeking best practices.
+🛠️ Currently, I'm expanding my knowledge of modern Java technologies and exploring best practices.

 Feel free to connect with me!